EyachirArafat/language-styler/README.md

 # @eyachir/language-detector

-A lightweight JavaScript library to detect and style text in multiple languages using Unicode ranges.
-It supports preserving HTML tags and allows users to add custom languages easily.
+A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
+It supports preserving HTML tags and allows users to add custom languages with ease.

+---

+## 🔑 Key Features
+- Detects languages like Bengali, English, Arabic, Chinese, Korean, and more.
+- Styles text with custom CSS classes based on detected languages.
+- Preserves HTML tags (`<h1>`, `<p>`, etc.) during processing.
+- Supports custom language addition via Unicode ranges.
+- Lightweight and easy to integrate in Node.js and browser environments.

-## Installation
+## 📦 Installation

 Install the package via npm: